azmok/azmok/README.md

 - 📚 Currently learning React(js), Svelt(js).
 - 🤖 Currently interested in Machine Learning
-- 🚀 At last, gonna start self-employed career in this year! 😎✨
+- 🚀 Gonna start self-employed career in this year! 😎✨

 <!--
 **azmok/azmok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.